 A main floor view.
 Photo: Eric Hooper - Cinema Tour - 2016.
 Thanks, Eric!

-Looking west on Millbank St. in 2007.
-Photo: Bill Counter
+2007 - Looking west on Milbank St. Photo: Bill Counter

-A 2020 poster case detail from Margo Gerber.
-Thanks, Margot!
+2020 - A poster case detail from Margo Gerber.
+Thanks!

-The theatre dressed as if it were 1989 for a film shoot in January 2024.
+2024 - The theatre dressed as if it were 1989 for a TV shoot in January for the "Blame It On the Rain" episode of "Monsters: the Lyle and Eric Menendez Story" (Netflix, 2024).
 Thanks to Jeff Goldsmith for sharing the photos he took on a Facebook post

-The far end of the marquee.
-Photo: Jeff Goldsmith - January 2024.
-Thanks!
+2024 - The far end of the marquee.
+Thanks to Jeff Goldsmith for the photo

-Months later still dressed as if it's 1989 for the January film shoot.
-Thanks to Dave Hunter for sharing this June 2024 photo in a Facebook post.
+2024 - Sill dressed as if it's 1989.
+Thanks to Dave Hunter for sharing this June photo in a Facebook post

 See the bottom of the page about the Sherman Oaks 2 here on this site for a discussion of the design innovations of the early General Cinema theatres.